For Want of a JOIN

 WARNING: Concurrent INTERACTIVE query limit reached (50).
 To increase concurrent queries, drop to BATCH priority, or contact us to increase your quota limits.

 Bob did both, firing off an email to our GCP contact and dropping our query priority to BATCH.
 I don’t remember what happened to our quota, but what I do remember is that our pipeline didn’t get any faster… BATCH priority meant that our queries could take arbitrarily long to execute, depending on whether BigQuery was having a busy day!
 Our pipeline execution times bounced around between a few hours to half a day.
-Despite each day’s pipeline run kicking off around midnight, we started getting questions from our analysts around 8AM about where today’s data was.
+Despite each day’s pipeline run kicking off around midnight, we started getting occasional questions from our analysts around 8AM about where today’s data was.

 - Learn the capabilities of your tools.
-With the exception of NPM modules, most tools are designed to solve problems, possibly the ones you have.
+With the exception of NPM modules, tools are designed to solve problems, possibly the ones you have.

 - Operate on data where it resides.
 Python is a control plane, not a data plane.